lucasjoliveau/doc/en/applications/inventory_and_mrp/inventory/shipping_receiving/advanced_operations_shipping/invoicing.md

 Invoicing customers for shipping after delivery ensures accurate charges based on real-time shipping factors like distance, weight, and method.

-In Odoo, shipping costs can be invoiced in two ways:
+In Konvergo ERP, shipping costs can be invoiced in two ways:

   1. Agree with the customer on a fixed cost and include it in the sale order.